 2. In-Row Cooling Units

 In-row cooling units allow you to monitor the inlet temperatures while managing the airflow.
 The units are placed in between the server cabinets, so they are “in-row” with each other.
 They use horizontal airflow in a hot aisle/cold aisle setup, drawing warm exhaust from the hot aisle, cooling it and pushing it out into the cold aisle.
 Because the hot and cold air doesn’t mix, it increases efficiency.
-This method is considered an alternative to CRAC and works well in small and medium-sized data centers.
+This method of hot and cold aisles is considered an alternative to CRAC and works well in small and medium-sized data centers.

 3. Calibrated Vectored Cooling